genesiscommunitysuccess/docs/docs/platform-reference/integrations/market-data/adaptors/common-config.md

 </process>
 ```

-When defining the process definiton for a market data adaptor, it is important to include the `global.genesis.marketdata.core package` in the package element alongside the adaptor specific package.
+When specifying the process definition for a market data adaptor, you must include the `global.genesis.marketdata.core package` in the package element, alongside the adaptor-specific package.

 This is because the bulk of the functionality is provided by the market data engine.
-When the service is initialised by dependency injection, the core of the service is initialised from the engine, and the adaptor provides vendor specific components in order for the adaptor to function.
+When the service is initialised by dependency injection, the core of the service is initialised from the engine, and the adaptor provides vendor-specific components that enable the adaptor to function.

-## Config File
+## The config file
 The market data adaptors themselves are configured with an XML file.
 There are common elements to all the adaptor configurations.

-The majority of customisable logic is specified within the XML file as groovy code snippets elements prefixed with a CDATA block, similar to the configuration for Consolidators.
+The majority of customisable logic is specified within the XML file as groovy code snippets elements prefixed with a CDATA block, similar to the configuration for [consolidators](/platform-reference/configure-key-modules/consolidators/configure/).

-### Pre-Expression
+### Pre-expression
 The pre expression is a groovy code block executed before any other code block specified in the file.
 You can use this expression to define any utility functions you wish to use within your other code.
 ```xml
 <preExpression>